TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 The *Equilibrium and Non-Equilibrium Switching* floe requires two mandatory inputs and two optional inputs.
 The mandatory inputs are the ligand datasets and the ligand edge mapping text file.
 The two optional inputs are the protein input file and the experimental binding affinity text file.
-If the protein is not provided the floe at running-time during the complex assembly will check if the protein is present on the ligand datasets in form od Design Units produced by *Spruce*.
-If these data cannot be found on the records a running-time error will be raised and the floe will fail.
-The OpenEye Posit floe is able to produce datasets in this form otherwise the user must provides a protein as input as well.
-In the case that the protein is provided as input and also the protein is present on the ligand input dataset the protein on the protein input will be used only.
+If the protein is not provided, the floe at running-time will check if the protein is present on the ligand datasets in form of `Design Unit` produced by *Spruce*.
+If this data cannot be found  a running-time error will be raised and the floe will fail.
+The OpenEye *Posit* floe is able to produce datasets in this form otherwise the user must provides a protein as input as well.
+In the case that the protein is provided as input and, also the protein is present on the ligand input dataset the protein on the protein input will be used only.
-The other optional input is the experimental affinity results which will be to generate comparison plots and table between experimental and predicted results for the predicted :math:`\Delta\Delta Gs` and :math:`\Delta Gs` in the floe reports.
+The other optional input is the experimental affinity file which will be used to generate comparison plots and tables between experimental and predicted results for the predicted :math:`\Delta\Delta Gs` and :math:`\Delta Gs` in the floe reports.

 In order to submit the floe to Orion output dataset names have to be input to the floe

-.. figure_NES_floe_outputs:
+.. _figure_NES_floe_outputs:

 .. figure:: ./images/NES_floe_outputs.png
    :width: 700px